Neurodivergent Mindfulness Teaching

-Most people have heard the word mindfulness these days.
 “Mindfulness” describes a basic state of awareness.
 It means that we can objectively observe or know what is happening.
 But the word mindfulness falls short in a critical way.
 Western culture tends to relate “mind” to thinking or the brain, but mindfulness is actually a whole-body knowing, including a heartfelt awareness.
-Mindfulness includes mind, body, and heart- all in one.
-I like to use the word “Awareness” or even “Presence”.
+Mindfulness includes mind, body, and heart — all in one.
+I like to use the words “Awareness” and “Presence”.

 Dr. Dan Siegel explains mindfulness as “a process of integration.”
 It is a way to allow chaos to rest and settle.
-Through this process, we can feel more whole and calm.
-Science tells us that mindfulness helps reduce stress, improve sleep, mitigate chronic pain, untangle relationship patterns, and can even lead to longer life-span.
+Through this process, we can feel calmer and more whole.
+Science tells us that mindfulness helps reduce stress, improve sleep, mitigate chronic pain, untangle relationship patterns, and can even lead to longer lifespan.

 Mindfulness is more like a container than a magic wand.
 While it is great for developing feelings of calm and ease, it is equally as essential for sadness, fear, and anger.
 Through this practice, the body, heart, and mind are more prepared to handle the difficult experiences of life.